Agoric/documentation/main/reference/zoe-api/user-seat.md

 | 0 | The user didn't get what they wanted from the **Proposal**, so their offer was refunded. |
 | 1 | The user got what they wanted from the **Proposal**, so their offer is spent & gone. |

+This promise will be resolved promptly once the seat exits.

 ## E(UserSeat).getExitSubscriber()
 - Returns: **Promise&lt;Subscriber>**